jadewang425/trip-planner/README.md

 - Let other people make comments on the details page
 - Only be able to make any updates when logged in

-Bonue:
-- Sort trips by start date on the homepage
-- Assign tasks to members in trip details
-- users can like comments if it's a good idea

-Steps:
+#### Completed
 - Setup connection and files
     - models, controllers/routers, ejs
     - basic CSS
 - Setup trips/index
 - Setup trips/show
 - Setup trip/new
+- Add upcoming & past section with sorting by dates
 - Add edit and delete trip features
 - Implement OAuth
 - Add comments section & styling
 - Add tasks section with add and delete buttons
 - Add attendants section & styling

+#### Ice Box
+- Assign Tasks to attendants
+- Send email notifications when attendent is added to the trip
+- Like feature in comments section

 ##### HTML
 ```html